 8: Golf a Round at Half Moon Bay

-Visitors to Half Moon Bay, which sits on the Atlantic side of the island, arrive on the sand with one main goal in mind: to have a simple, but simply spectacular day at the beach.
+Visitors to Half Moon Bay, which sits on the Atlantic side of the island, arrive on the sand with one main goal in mind: to have a simple, but simply spectacular day at one of the best beaches in St. Kitts.
 Luxury villas and resorts line the road from here on south, so a great cocktail and a filling, tasty lunch are never too far away from the sunshine on the sand.

 A beach day here is easily combined with dining and shopping in Basseterre or a round of golf at the Royal St. Kitts Golf Course, whose greens lead right down to the Half Moon Bay water’s edge.